Appsdabanda/simple-html-email-template/README.md

 # simple-html-email-template

- This is a simple html email template, that allow you to send email with good formats
+ This is a very **simple html email template** made by _appsdabanda_, you may use and customize it.
+It helps you to send quick emails with a good format